ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/animator.markdown

  # Adding an Animation

 The last setup step is to create an Animation with the RichAnimation template.
-This can be done, through Zero's `Add a Resource` window:
+This can be done, through Zilch's `Add a Resource` window:

 ![AddAnimationResource](https://raw.githubusercontent.com/ZilchEngine/ZilchFiles/master/doc_files/47610.png)